Social responsibility

 As much as possible, we try to minimise our carbon footprint.

-Bike to work scheme: we encourage our barristers and staff to sign up to the scheme and to cycle.
+Bike to work scheme: we encourage our staff to sign up to the scheme and to cycle.
 The scheme offers savings on the cost of buying a bike and accessories.
 We also provide secure bike storage.

-Recycling in the workplace: we encourage secure recycling and sustainability within chambers.
-Wherever practical, we buy environmentally friendly products.
+We encourage secure recycling and sustainability within chambers.